 Oral Hygiene Tips for Seniors

-Seniors should never neglect dental and oral care, especially those who still have teeth.
+Seniors should always pay attention to dental and oral care, especially those with teeth.

-For the most part, seniors need to maintain good oral health by brushing and flossing their teeth regularly and by having set dental visits to make sure that everything is in order.
+For the most part, seniors need to maintain good oral health by brushing and flossing their teeth regularly.
+Equally important are regular dental visits, which provide reassurance that everything is in order and any potential issues can be addressed promptly.

 Dental Health Issues in Seniors